 H2: Strategies for Indian Businesses and Policymakers

-H3: Mitigating Tariff Impacts
+H3: Tariff on India: Mitigating Tariff Impacts

 To counter the 25% tariff on India, businesses and policymakers can adopt: